FoxFreScripts/Rule34-Image-Parser/README.md

 Open the tags.json file.
 Add your desired tags following the existing format.
 Make sure the tags are from rule34.xxx, as this parser uses them for the search. json FORMAT
-# IMPORTANT FOR TAGS CHANGE THEN IN THE tags.json FILE
+# IMPORTANT FOR TAGS CHANGE THE tags.json FILE TO THE PORN YPU WANT
 {
   "tags": [
     "tag1",